-How to write in plain English may seem like the simplest thing in the world, to anyone who’s any level of academic education.
-Surely, you write using plain words using concepts anyone could udnerstand.
+How to write in plain English may seem like the simplest thing in the world, to anyone who has any level of academic education.
+Surely, you write using plain words using concepts anyone could understand.

 The Plain English Campaign

 The Plain English Campaign has been running since the year Thatcher became Prime Minister of the UK.
 Their fight is against “gobbledegook, jargon and misleading public information“.
-They offer a Crystal Mark to organisations that provide clear publication.
+They offer a Crystal Mark to organisations that provide clearly written publications.
 And, they also provide an annual joke-with-a-jag Golden Bull Award to a selection of those who do not.

-It’s not lost on me that they mostly work within banking, public authorities on government – places that provide copious examples of incoherent, confusing and inconsistent documentation to help illustrate this pesky problem to clients and students.
+It’s not lost on me that they mostly work within banking, public authorities and government – places that provide copious examples of incoherent, confusing and inconsistent documentation – to help illustrate this pesky problem to clients and students.

 How to Write in Plain English

-Clever writes will bookmark every single one of The Plain English Campaign’s excellent series of free guides.
-The best of this is How to write in plain English.
+Clever writers will bookmark every single one of The Plain English Campaign’s excellent series of free guides.
+The best of these is How to write in plain English.
 Its straightforward writing principles – which seem to be at the heart of its campaign – are as follows.
 I add my own interpretation to each in turn.